fbchat-dev/fbchat/docs/intro.rst

 .. note::
-    For ease of use then most of the code snippets in this document will assume you've already completed the login process Though the second line, ``from fbchat.models import *``, is not strictly neccesary here, later code snippets will assume you've done this
+    For ease of use then most of the code snippets in this document will assume you've already completed the login process Though the second line, ``from fbchat.models import *``, is not strictly necessary here, later code snippets will assume you've done this

 If you want to change how verbose ``fbchat`` is, change the logging level (in :class:`Client`)